 What will I do differently the next time around?

-So far you’ve probably only viewed your embarrassing situation one way and this might be making you feel absolutely miserable.
-However, consider the possibility that there are a number of different ways you could potentially view this embarrassing moment.
+So far you’ve probably only viewed your embarrassing situation from one perspective, which is your perspective.
+However, consider the possibility that there are some different ways you could potentially view this embarrassing moment.
 Ask yourself: